microsoft/AzureTRE/docs/tre-admins/upgrading-tre.md

 To upgrade AzureTRE version inside [AzureTRE deployment repository](https://github.com/microsoft/AzureTRE-Deployment), you need to git pull the latest version.

-Use the following git command in your `AzureTRE deployment` folder:
+Use the following git command in your own repo that originated from the `AzureTRE-Deployment` template:
 ```sh
 git remote add upstream https://github.com/microsoft/AzureTRE-Deployment
 git pull upstream main --allow-unrelated-histories